GPU programming concepts

 CUDA Threads, Warps, Blocks

-In order to perform some work the program launches a function called kernel, which is executed simultaneously by tens of thousands of threads that can be run on GPU cores parallelly.
 GPU threads are much lighter than the usual CPU threads and they have very little penalty for context switching.
 By “over-subscribing” the GPU there are threads that are performing some memory operations (reading or writing), while others execute instructions.

 ../_images/THREAD_CORE.png

 Every thread is associated with a particular intrinsic index which can be used to calculate and access memory locations in an array.
 Each thread has its context and set of private variables.
 All threads have access to the global GPU memory, but there is no general way to synchronize when executing a kernel.
-If some threads need data from the global memory which was modified by other threads the code would have to be splitted in several kernels because only at the completion of a kernel it is ensured that the writing to the global memory was completed.
+If some threads need data from the global memory which was modified by other threads the code would have to be split in several kernels because only at the completion of a kernel it is ensured that the writing to the global memory was completed.

 Apart from being much light weighted there are more differences between GPU threads and CPU threads.
 GPU threads are grouped together in groups called warps.
 This done at hardware level.